Principle of flowmeter selection

 When applied to pulsating flow, attention should be paid to the flowmeter's response to flow step changes.
 Some applications require that the flow meter output follow a change in fluid flow, while others require a slower response output to achieve a composite average.
 The transient response is often expressed in terms of a time constant or response frequency, the former being from a few milliseconds to a few seconds and the latter being below a few hundred Hz.
 Using a display meter can considerably increase the response time.
 It is generally believed that the dynamic response asymmetry when the flow rate of the flow meter increases or decreases accelerates the increase of the flow measurement error.

-Contact: Charlie
+Contact: Cherry

-Phone: +86 18698620567
+Phone: +86 156 9885 7812

 Tel: +86 41183897455